rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/deprecated-features.md

 |`'Enabled'`    |List all features for which logging is enabled            |_                                                      _|
 |`'List'`       |List names all deprecated features                        |Names of all deprecated features (non-shy)              |

 The list of deprecated Feature names varies with each version of Dyalog and is listed in the [Release Notes](xxxLINKxxx).
-The feature name `'User'` is always defined and enables logging of APL workspaces and samples which identify themselves as deprecated using [`14⌶`](deprecated-apl-code.md), and the workspaces and samples supplied by Dyalog which do that are also listed there.

 !!!
 Note
     The log file must also be configured using [109⌶](log-file-for-deprecations.md).